Te Tairāwhiti Arts Festival: 2020

 The programme in October 2020 was designed to allow involvement from a range of people in Gisborne.
 The programme included Troll by Trick of the Light Theatre, short films and a youth filmmaking workshop by Maoriland, Reid & Ruins (Nadia Reid and Hollie Fullbrook), Turanga: The Land of Milk and Honey produced by the Rongowhakaata Iwi Trust and Every Brilliant Thing, starring Anapela Polatai’vao produced by Silo Theatre.
 The festival attracted over 12,000 people with 61% of ticket buyers under the age of 45.

 2021

 Programmed for 2021 were over 200 artists and performers.
 Events included Homecoming Queens with Jackie Clarke (MNZM), Sandy Mill and Bronwyn Turei.
 The free event on the river bank Te Ara i Whiti was repeated from previous years – an exhibition of contemporary Māori art this year curated by Melanie Tangaere Baldwin.
 It featured art by Chevron Hassett, Erena Koopu, Fiona Collis, Johnny Moetara, Maungarongo (Ron) Tekawa, Steve Gibbs, Taupuruariki (Ariki) Brightwell, Tāwera Tahuri, Terangi Roimata Kutia-Tataurangi and others.
 The October 2021 programme was split with the spread of the COVID-19 variant Delta in August with some of the programme postponed to February 2022.
 It included Troy Kingi, Delaney Davidson and Tami Neilson.
 This was all cancelled late January 2022 with COVID-19 variant Omicron causing New Zealand to go into the red setting of the COVID-19 Protection Framework.

+2022

+In 2022 the festival presented Te Ara i Whiti, a collecting of art light displays during Matarki for the first time.